 Road safety

-Handling, steering, stability and cornering
+Handling, steering, stability, and cornering

-Keep in mind that the number on your tire’s sidewall reflects the max allowed pressure for that tire and not the recommended pressure for your vehicle.
+HOW TO CHECK TIRE PRESSUREKeep in mind that the number on your tire’s sidewall reflects the max allowed pressure for that tire and not the recommended pressure for your vehicle.
 For peak performance, follow your vehicle manufacturer’s recommended PSI.

-Did you know Discount Tire offers free tire air pressure checks?
+Did you know Discount Tire offers FREE tire air pressure checks?

-We at Discount Tire recommend rotating your tires every 6 – 8,000 miles to ensure even wear.
+TIRE PRESSURE SERVICEWe at Discount Tire recommend rotating your tires every 6 – 8,000 miles to ensure even wear.

 Tire rotation and balance helps maintain overall performance and extend the life of your tires.
 This is because changing their positions on your vehicle will keep one particular edge or spot from wearing more than others.

 Why is wear bad?
-Besides needing to replace your tires, irregular wear can cause issues like noise, vibrations and diminished performance (traction, cornering, braking, and accelerating).
+Besides needing to replace your tires, irregular wear can cause issues like noise, vibrations, and diminished performance (traction, cornering, braking, and accelerating).

-Want to learn more tire rotation basics or schedule an appointment!
+Want to learn more tire rotation basics or schedule an appointment?
 You can count on us!

-Just like your regular tires, your spare tire (if your vehicle has one), should be maintained and inspected.
+TIRE ROTATIONSJust like your regular tires, your spare tire (if your vehicle has one), should be maintained and inspected.
 Spare tires are there for you in an emergency situation, so it won’t do you any good if it’s not in working order.

 At Discount Tire, we recommend replacing your spare tire every six years.